 Drinking water utilities might be interested in examining many different disaster scenarios.
 They could be acute incidents like power outages and earthquakes or they could be long term issues like persistent pipe leaks, population fluctuation, and changes to supply and demand.
 The following section describes disaster scenarios that can be modeled in WNTR.
 The example disaster_scenarios.py demonstrates methods to define disaster scenarios.

-Earthquakes can be some of the most sudden and impactful disasters that a water network experiences.
-An earthquake can cause lasting damage to the network that could take weeks, if not months, to fully repair.
+Earthquakes can be some of the most sudden and impactful disasters that a water systems experiences.
+An earthquake can cause lasting damage to the system that could take weeks, if not months, to fully repair.
 Earthquakes can cause damage to pipes, tanks, pumps, and other infrastructure.
 Additionally, earthquakes can cause power outages and fires.

 WNTR includes methods

 to add leaks to pipes and tanks,

 and change demands for fire conditions, as described in the sections below.

 to compute peak ground acceleration, peak ground velocity, and repair rate based on the earthquake

 Alternatively, external earthquake models or databases (e.g., ShakeMap [WWQP06]) can be used to compute earthquake properties and

 those properties can be loaded into Python for analysis in WNTR.

 When simulating the effects of an earthquake, fragility curves are commonly used to define the probability that a component is damaged with respect to peak ground acceleration, peak ground velocity, or repair rate.
 The American Lifelines Alliance report [ALA01] includes seismic fragility curves for water system components.
 See Stochastic simulation for more information on fragility curves.